OneUptime/interview/software-full-stack.md

 Yes.
 We're NOT looking for part time employees.

-**What are the minimum requirements to work at HackerBay?**
+**What are the minimum requirements to work at OneUptime?**

 An Ubuntu or a MacOS machine with atleast 16 GB of RAM and 10 mbps internet connectivity at all times.
 If you do not have a machine reliable enough to work that meets these requirements.
 Please do not apply.

 **Can I work with you if I'm a student?**

 No. ONLY work on these interview tasks if you have NO OTHER commitments.
 We have tried this before and this doesn't work.
-If you are a sudent, you should check out [HackerBay University](https://hackerbayuniversity.com)
+You can always contribute to open source and if we like your work, we will hire you.

 **What do I need to work?**